Preman J. Singh

 MBBS, MD, MSc (Laval), MSc (Oxon), FACP

-I completed my MBBS from Christian Medical College, Vellore, India, followed by a residency in Internal Medicine at the University of South Dakota Sanford School of Medicine, Sioux Falls, in the United States.
-Following this, on a Fulbright Scholarship, I completed a post-doctoral fellowship in Molecular Neurogenetics in the laboratory of Professor Georges Levesque at Laval University, Canada.
-In addition to clinical training, I also earned an MSc in Molecular and Cellular Biology from Laval University, Canada, and an MSc in Experimental Therapeutics from St. Catherine's College, Oxford.
+I completed my MBBS from Christian Medical College, Vellore, India, followed by a residency in Internal Medicine from the University of South Dakota's Sanford School of Medicine, in Sioux Falls, the United States.
+On a Fulbright Scholarship, I completed a post-doctoral fellowship in Molecular Neurogenetics in the laboratory of Professor Georges Levesque at Laval University, Canada.
+In addition to clinical training, I earned an MSc in Molecular and Cellular Biology from Laval University, Canada, an MSc in Experimental Therapeutics from St. Catherine's College, Oxford, and am pursuing a DPhil at Balliol College, Oxford.
 I am board certified by the American Board of Internal Medicine (ABIM), and am a Fellow of the American College of Physicians (FACP).